 - 8.2.1 These rules apply specifically to properties that are within the city limits of Austin, Texas, including those that receive collection services from the City of Austin, or a licensed private hauler, and that are affected by the Universal Recycling Ordinance. - 8.2.2 The URO Rules contained within this document are intended to specify the standards and expectations for collecting recyclables at commercial and multi-family properties as authorized in the City Code Chapter 15-6, Article V. If a premises receives landfill trash and recycling collection services from the City of Austin and tenants are not directly billed by the City, the Responsible Party: - 8.2.2.1 Shall be considered compliant with the Universal Recycling Ordinance, with the exception of section 15-6-3 of City Code, Education; and these Administrative Rules section 8.10, Promotion and Education. - 8.2.2.2 Shall ensure organics diversion is fully compliant with the Universal Recycling ordinance and these Administrative Rules when a food enterprise permit is required by a property. - 8.2.3 In this section, Property Owner means the owner of property subject to the Universal Recycling Ordinance, or the owner's designee for the procurement of solid waste management services.
-If a multifamily property receives landfill trash and recycling collection services from the City of Austin and tenants are directly billed by the City, the Responsible Party: - 8.2.3.1 Shall be considered compliant with the Universal Recycling Ordinance and these Administrative Rules ime.
-(See "URO Phase-In Dates").
-Affected properties ective dates for recycling: 8.2.4.1 Octobe October 1, 2012 8.2.4.1 es with 100,000 square feet or more used for office, office, medical facilities, religious assembly, or private on.
-8.2.4.1 .2 Multifan mily properties with 75 dwelling units or more.
-8.2.4.1 rcial customers receiving both City of Austin trash and g collection services.
-8.2.4.2 Octobe er 1, 2013 8.2.4.2 es with 75,000 square feet or more used for office, office, medical facilities, religious assembly, or private on.
-8.2.4.2 .2 Multifan nily properties with 50 dwelling units or more.
-8.2.4.3 Octobe er 1, 2014 8.2.4.3 resident es with 50,000 square feet or more of any type of non- cial use; including but not limited to hotels and lodging, stores, commercial business, etc. 8.2.4.3 .2 Multi-fa mily properties with 25 dwelling units or more.
-8.2.4.4 Octobe er 1, 2015 8.2.4.4 resident es with 25,000 square feet or more of any type of non- cial use; including but not limited to hotels and lodging, stores, commercial business, etc. 8.2.4.4 .2 Multi-fa mily properties with 10 dwelling units or more.
-8.2.4.5 Octobe er 1, 201 6 8.2.4.5 resident es with 5,000 square feet or more-of any type of non- cial use; including but not limited to hotels and lodging, stores, commercial business, etc. 8.2.4.5 .2 Multi-fa mily properties with 5 dwelling units or more.
-8.2.4.6 Octobe er 1, 2017
+If a multifamily property receives landfill trash and recycling collection services from the City of Austin and tenants are directly billed by the City, the Responsible Party: - 8.2.3.1 Shall be considered compliant with the Universal Recycling Ordinance and these Administrative Rules on pro perty type and s es and established a phase in approach for implementation bas- ize over time.
+(See "URO Phase In Dates").- Affected properties owing effective dates for recycling: 8.2.4.1 October 1, 2012 8.2.4.1.1 Properties with 100,000 square feet or more used for office, medical office, medical facilities, religious assembly, or private education.
+8.2.4.1.2 Multifamily properties with 75 dwelling units or more.
+8.2.4.1.3 Commercial customers receiving both City of Austin trash and recycling collection services.
+8.2.4.2 October 1, 201 3 8.2.4.2.1 Properties with 75,000 square feet or more used for office, medical office, medical facilities, religious assembly, or private education.
+8.2.4.2.2 Multifamily properties with 50 dwelling units or more.
+8.2.4.3 October 1, 201 4 8.2.4.3.1 Properties with 50,000 square feet or more of any type of nor residential use; including but not limited to hotels and lodging grocery stores, commercial business, etc. 8.2.4.3.2 Multi-family properties with 25 dwelling units or more.
+8.2.4.4 October 1, 201 5 8.2.4.4.1 Properties with 25,000 square feet or more of any type of nor residential use; including but not limited to hotels and lodging grocery stores, commercial business, etc. 8.2.4.4.2 Multi-family properties with 10 dwelling units or more.
+8.2.4.5 October 1, 201 6 8.2.4.5.1 Properties with 5,000 square feet or more-of any type of non-residential use; including but not limited to hotels and lodging grocery stores, commercial business, etc. 8.2.4.5.2 Multi-family properties with 5 dwelling units or more.

-8.2.4 The URO requires that affected commercial and multi-family properties owners provide on-site recycling services and established a phase-in approach for implementation based on property type and size over time.
-(See "URO Phase-In Dates").
-Affected properties are defined by the following effective dates for recycling:
+8.2.4 The URO requires that affected commercial and multi-family properties owners provide on-site recycling services and established a phase in approach for implementation based

-8.2.4.6.1 All non-residential properties regardless of size
+All non-residential properties regardless of size